firdose12/ReactProgramming/src/README.md

 -> other things also came up while installing what are those ? those are   dependencies over dependencies which has other dependencies

--> learn more about web-pack which takes care of minifying your app , remove spaces etccc..., read about web-pack and wable
+-> learn more about web-pack which takes care of minifying your app , remove spaces etccc..., read about web-pack and babel

 so we have so many bundlers , what bundlers do for us is pack the application , if you want to do some code to be work in abother browser also then that comes blunder , in this turorial we will be using "PARCEL" bundler